 The return of Christopher Lawrence Pizzo, Captain Chris Pizzo or Lt X.

 Chris Pizzo made a name for himself as Lt.
-X and then later as Captain Chris Pizzo selling combatives DVD’s through the Close Combat Company name to thousands of people.
+X and then later as Captain Chris Pizzo selling combatives DVD’s through the Close Combat Company Brand to thousands of people.
 Chris Pizzo’s marketing and promotion made OUTRAGEOUS claims.
-He claimed to be in the Special Forces and served in the HUMNIT, he also claimed to have survived and “aggressive strain of cancer” which is still on his LinkedIn Profile.
-Chris also claimed to have been a bouncer, survived a street fight where a “biker chick” tried to stab him, traveled all over the world training elite soldiers and assassins – none of which is true.
+He claimed to be in the Special Forces and served in the HUMNIT (HERE), he also claimed to have survived and “aggressive strain of cancer” which is still on his LinkedIn Profile.
+Chris has said to have been a bouncer, survived a street fight where a “biker chick” tried to stab him, traveled all over the world training elite soldiers and assassins – none of which is has been proven to be true.

 In 2007, Chris Pizzo was engaged in a law suit with his former combatives and judo instructor Damian Ross.
 After Pizzo and Ross parted ways in October of 2007, Mr’ Pizzo sold $1.2 million worth of Mr. Ross’ name and likeness and was sued (and lost).
-As you will discover Mr. Pizzo revealed in a sworn deposition that these claims were false and his personas of Captain Chris and Lt.
-X were merely characters designed to sell his products.
-Which in comparison would be like “Tony the Tiger”.
-The problem is Tony the Tiger didn’t give medical advice or pretend to be a real person, like Chris claimed.
+As you will discover Mr. Pizzo revealed in a sworn deposition that after he graduated from William Paterson University he was a graphic designer at a toy company and then taught high school graphics in new jersey.
+Nothing about the military, cancer or winning 150 medals, traveling around the world and teaching assassins.

 The Truth About Chris Pizzo